-Net reduction in the liability for net incurred losses and LAE within our Non-life Run-off segment continued to be one of the predominant drivers of our consolidated earnings for the year ended December 31, 2017, contributing \$190.7 million to net earnings in 2017 compared to \$285.9 million in 2016.
+Net reduction in the liability for net incurred losses and LAE within our Non-life Run-off segment continued to be one of the predominant drivers of our results for the year ended December 31, 2018, contributing \$306.1 million to our consolidated results in 2018 compared to \$190.7 million in 2017.

-Higher Net Investment Income and Change in Net Realized and Unrealized Gains (Losses)
+Net Investment Income and Net Realized and Unrealized Gains (Losses)

-The total investment return, including net investment income of \$208.8 million and net realized and unrealized gains and losses of \$190.3 million, was \$399.1 million for the year ended December 31, 2017, compared to \$263.3 million for the year ended December 31, 2016, an increase of \$135.8 million.
-The increase was primarily attributable to an increase in the average invested assets as well as an increase in the yield due to higher reinvestment rates, an increase in duration, as well as tighter credit spreads in fixed income markets.
+The total investment return, including net investment income of \$270.7 million and net realized and unrealized losses of \$412.9 million, was a loss of \$142.2 million for the year ended December 31, 2018, compared to a gain \$399.1 million for the year ended December 31, 2017, a decrease of \$541.3 million.
+The decrease was primarily attributable to unrealized losses on our fixed income and other investments portfolios due to increasing interest rates and poor returns in the global equity markets, partially offset by increased net investment income due to higher rates and increased average invested assets.
 See Item 1 (f) for additional analysis on investment performance.